autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 - **Property**: A Property is a well-defined granular piece of data that describes the Element.
 For example: Revit parameters and their values like area, volume, length, etc.
 - **Property Definition**: A Property Definition provides detailed information about a Property.
 It contains metadata that gives context to the Property.
 For example: Unit, type, etc.

-Now lets use the explorer to view our schema.
+Now let's use the explorer to view our schema.

-Log in with your Autodesk account, then click in the Docs button and scroll down to access the queries available in AEC Data Model's schema.
+Log in with your Autodesk account, then click on the Docs button and scroll down to access the queries available in the AEC Data Model's schema.

 ![Schema through explorer](../../assets/images/schema.gif)
 ![Schema through explorer](../assets/images/schema.gif)

-The first query we used in previous step returned to us a list of hubs.According to this docs we could, for instance, use a filter to retrieve only the hubs matching certain conditions.
+The first query we used in the previous section returned to us a list of hubs.
+According to this documentation we could, for instance, use a filter to retrieve only the hubs matching certain conditions.
 Exploring the schema gives us a better idea about the capabilities of the API.
+If you scroll down you'll see a list with all the queries available including the parameters that can be passed to compose the responses.

 Now that we know the importance of the schema and know how to view it using the explorer, we can continue with the subsequent queries.

 ## First Queries

-We suppose that you're familiar with how the data is organized in context of ACC hubs but if not, here goes a quick overview:
+We suppose that you're familiar with how the data is organized in the context of ACC hubs but if not, here is a quick overview:

-At the top level we have the hubs.
+At the top level, there are the hubs.
-Inside each hub we have the projects.
+Inside each hub, there are the projects.
-Inside a project there are multiple folders.
+Inside a project, there are multiple folders.
-Inside a folder we can have other folders or items.
+Inside a folder, there can be other folders or items.
 Lastly, an item can have multiple versions.

 ![ACC hierarchy](../../assets/images/hierarchy.png)